United States Regiments & Batteries > Pennsylvania > Infantry

 Battle of Fredericksburg

-The regiment suffered one officer and 14 men killed, 5 officers and 61 men wounded, and 5 captured.
-Colonel Coulter was severely wounded, and Captain Kuhns took over the regiment during the battle.
+The 11th Pennsylvania Infantry suffered one officer and 14 men killed, 5 officers and 61 men wounded, and 5 men captured.
+Colonel Coulter was severely wounded and Captain Kuhns took over the regiment during the battle.
 The state colors were carried by Corporal John Kuhns, who was wounded three times, losing his left leg, then by Cyrus Chambers, who was killed, then Corporal John Thomas, severely wounded, and finally by Captain Benjamin Haines of company B.

-After the battle Lieutenant Colonel Batchelder of the 13th Massachusetts was placed in command of the regiment by special order.
+After the battle Lieutenant Colonel Batchelder of the 13th Massachusetts was placed in command of the regiment by special order since the regiment had lost so many of its officers.

-December 31 Lt.
-Colonel Frink returned from his Bull Run wound and resumed command, but shortly afterwards returned to the hospital in Georgetown.
+December 31 Lieutenant Colonel Frink returned from his Bull Run wound and resumed command, but shortly afterwards returned to the hospital in Georgetown.

 1863